 Human Research Ethics Requirements

 Human research is conducted with or about people, or their data or tissue and involves human beings in:

-Southern Cross University staff and students conducting human research, must hold a current Ethical Clearance Number (ECN).
-The Human Research Ethics Committee (HREC) has been established to consider and approve applications for ethical clearance.
+Southern Cross University staff and students conducting human research must hold a current Ethical Clearance Number (ECN).